-Borobudur, Candi Ratu Boko & Prambanan are up there with the finest temples in Indonesia!
-This is why all 3 should be on your Indonesian bucket list
+Borobudur, Candi Ratu Boko & Prambanan are up there with the best temples in Indonesia.
+This is why you have to visit these 3 Indonesian temples!

 In all my travels around the world, rarely have I found temples as beautiful as they are in Indonesia.
 The thing is, nobody has heard of them.

 You know of Angkor Wat in Cambodia, right?
 Of course you have.
 What about Temple of the Emerald Buddha in Thailand?
 Maybe.

 What about Borobudur?
 Candi Ratu Boko?
 Prambanan?
 No?
-Well they’re up there with the most beautiful temples in world.
+Well they’re up there with the best temples in world.
 Don’t believe me?
 Then read on!

 Indonesia is big.

 In fact, it’s really really big.
-With a population of 256 million people and over 17,500 different islands, it’s one of the largest countries in the world, and not just in population but in land mass too.
-That means it’s got more than its fair share of temples.
+With a population of 256 million people and over 17,500 different islands, it’s one of the largest countries in the world.
+That’s not just in population but in land mass too.
+That means it’s got more than its fair share of Indonesian temples.

 However, in Borobudur, Cadi Ratu Boko and Prambanan they’ve got three of the most impressive temples you’ll ever see too.